The large-scale environment of thermonuclear and core-collapse supernovae: Supernova galaxy populations

 \subsection{The ZTF SN sample}

-The SN sample consists of 498 SNeIa and 782 CCSNe from Data Release 5 \citep{2019PASP..131a8002B,2020ApJ...895...32F, 2020ApJ...904...35P} of the ZTF BTS sample and events detected subsequently.
+The sample consists of spectroscopically-confirmed SNe, in particular 498 SNeIa and 782 CCSNe from Data Release 5 \citep{2019PASP..131a8002B,2020ApJ...895...32F, 2020ApJ...904...35P} of the ZTF BTS sample and events detected subsequently.
 The collection of the sample was performed using a BTS explorer query (\url{https://sites.astro.caltech.edu/ztf/bts/explorer.php}) on May 25$^\mathrm{th}$, 2021, without applying any cut apart from redshift.
 Our sample also contains 33 SNeIa and 153 CCSNe from the CLU experiment.
 There is no overlap between the BTS and CLU sample used in the present study.
-The observed redshift distributions of the two populations are shown in Fig.~\ref{fig:ZTF_SDSS_z_dist}a, after applying a redshift cut $z<0.036$.
+The observed redshift distributions of the two populations are shown in Fig.~\ref{fig:ZTF_SDSS_z_dist}a, after applying a redshift cut $z<0.036$, at the completeness limit of the SNIa population.
 The ZTF BTS does not provide an estimate of the uncertainty on the reported redshifts, but \citet{2020ApJ...895...32F} have reported very accurate host galaxy redshifts.
 In particular, as can be seen from \citet[fig. 5]{2020ApJ...895...32F}, the typical uncertainty on the difference between the redshift of the host galaxy and the SN is on the order of $\sim 0.005$.
-Therefore, we assume that three reported decimals on the SN redshifts indicate an uncertainty smaller than $\sigma_z$ = 0.005, which corresponds to a radial uncertainty of $\simeq 21$ Mpc.
+Therefore, we assume that three reported decimals on the SN redshifts indicate an uncertainty less than $\sigma_z$ = 0.005, which corresponds to a radial uncertainty of $\simeq 21$ Mpc.
+Under this assumption, the mean host redshift uncertainty for both SN populations is $\sim 10^{-4}$.
 Sources with three or more decimals are included in our sample, whereas sources with fewer decimals are discarded.
+However, we do not discard SNe with no spectroscopic redshifts for their host galaxies.
+The SNe in our sample are spectroscopically identified and their redshifts are measured from the SN features.
+However, due to Doppler broadening, SN redshifts are not as accurate as host galaxy spectroscopic redshifts.
+Therefore, we use the latter when available.
+The redshift uncertainty is the same order of magnitude with the uncertainty due to the virial motion of the SN hosts within their haloes.

 The completeness of the two samples is presented in Fig.~\ref{fig:Ia_CC_completeness} and indicates that the SNIa sample is complete in our selected redshift range.
-The fit function, $V_{\mathrm{fit}}$, includes the effects of the Hubble expansion and the time dilation of the SN rate:
+We estimate the redshift completeness using the least-squares fit function, $V_{\mathrm{fit}}$, which includes the effects of the Hubble expansion and the time dilation of the SN rate: